nicolas-budin/psychonode/docs/readme.md

 # Introduction

-Psychonode is a implementation of the experiment process described in
+Psychonode is a implementation of the experiment process described in:

 Karpicke, J. D. (2009).
 Metacognitive control and strategy selection: Deciding to practice retrieval during learning. _Journal of Experimental Psychology_: General, 138(4), 469–486. https://doi.org/10.1037/a0017341

-The pdf of the paper: http://memory.psych.purdue.edu/downloads/2009_Karpicke_JEPGeneral.pdf
+Pdf of the paper: http://memory.psych.purdue.edu/downloads/2009_Karpicke_JEPGeneral.pdf

 # Tech stuff